Caslon Antique: Notable uses

 Caslon Antique is popular today when an "old-fashioned" or "gothic" look is desired.

 It was used in the opening credits of the Jacques Rivette film La Belle Noiseuse.
 It is used by the musical group The Sisters of Mercy and Sepultura on their albums, for the logo of the musical Les Misérables, and for the covers of the books in A Series of Unfortunate Events.
 It is also frequently used on historical displays.
 It is used for the Warhammer Fantasy Role-Play role-playing game.
+It is also used in the logo of a Brazilian chain of rodízio-style steakhouses (churrascarias) Fogo de Chão.

 The 1985 reboot of the TV series The Twilight Zone uses it.
 Most recently, it has been used on promotional material for the smash musical Monty Python's Spamalot on Broadway, the West End, and its tour of the United States.
 British 1980s band The The also used the font in several of their music videos, usually displaying several lyrics from the song in the opening scenes.
 It used on the cover of Regina Spektor's album Begin to Hope.
 Caslon Antique is also the main font used by Smuttynose Brewing Company in Portsmouth, New Hampshire.
 The font is also used in some circumstances of the 2009 children's show Horrible Histories.